What is differential geometry: curves and surfaces: Local parametrizations

 Let $\gamma(t)=(x(t),y(t))$ be a plane curve.
 Recall that the \emph{surface of revolution} of the curve $\gamma$ around the $x$-axis can be described as the image of the map

-For fixed $t$ or $s$ the obtained curves are called \emph{meridians} or \emph{parallels} of the surface, respectively; note that parallels are formed by circles in the plane perpendicular to the axis of rotation.
+The parameters $t$ and $s$ are called \emph{latitude} and \emph{longitude} respectively; for fixed $t$ or $s$ the obtained curves are called \emph{parallels} or \emph{meridians} respectively.
+The parallels are formed by circles in the plane perpendicular to the axis of rotation.
 The curve $\gamma$ is called the \emph{generatrix} of the surface.

-\begin{thm}{Exercise} Assume $\gamma$ is a closed simple smooth regular plane curve that does not intersect the $x$-axis.
-Show that the surface of revolution around the $x$-axis with generatrix $\gamma$ is a smooth regular surface. \end{thm}
+\begin{thm}{Exercise} Assume $\gamma$ is a simple closed smooth plane curve that does not intersect the $x$-axis.
+Show that the surface of revolution around the $x$-axis with generatrix $\gamma$ is a smooth surface. \end{thm}